mangpo/greenthumb/README.md

 - `test-search.rkt` program for testing the individual search techniques
 - `main.rkt` and `optimize.rkt` programs for running the complete cooperative search launching multiple search instances

 Now, we can start implementing our superoptimizer in the following order.
+The more detailed explanations about the classes and methods that need to be extended can be found on http://www.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-8.pdf.

 - **Step 1**: Extend `machine%`.
 Open `llvm/llvm-machine.rkt` and complete the implementation before the "for stochastic and enumerative" section.
 - **Step 2**: Extend `parser%` and `printer%`.
 Complete the implementation before the "for cooperative search" section.
 Use `test-simulator.rkt` to test the parser and the printer.
 - **Step 3**: Extend `simulator-rosette%`.
 Use `test-simulator.rkt` and uncomment the next test to run the ISA simulator in Rosette.
 Then, copy the required methods implemented for `simulator-rosette%` to `simulator-racket%`.
 Use `test-simulator.rkt` to run the ISA simulator in Racket.